weweb-assets/ww-icon/AI.md

 When put inside a ww-button, do not forget to ad the proper margin to the left or right.

 Properties:
-- fontSize: number - Size of icon in pixels.
-(Mandatory)
 - color: string - Color of icon (name, hex, RGB/RGBA).
 (Mandatory)
-- icon: string - Icon code/class name.
-Default: "wwi wwi-icon" (Mandatory)
+- icon: string - iconSet/name.
+Default: "phosphor-regular/heart" (Mandatory)

 Children: none